Asylumrunner/CollectionDatabase/README.md

 ## APIs In Use
   * [Giant Bomb](https://www.giantbomb.com/api/) - Giant Bomb, on top of being a video game coverage website, also has an extensive wiki populated with information about games dating back to Tennis For Two.
 Combined with a fairly active dev community and a well-documented API, it is the obvious first choice for collecting data about video video games
+  * [BoardGameGeek](https://boardgamegeek.com/wiki/page/BGG_XML_API2) - BGG is a monolithic database for information on tabletop games, completely incomparable across the board.
+While their API is XML-based (I'd prefer JSON for consistancy's sake), there's just no competing with their data.
+  *